 - You are pregnant.

 - It has expired, or the medication packaging has been tampered with.

 Just like other contraceptives, Postinor 2 can cause some possible side effects.
 Some people may experience:

 - Spotting within 2-3 days of taking the medication

 - Breast pain or tenderness

-Can postinor 2 work after 4 days?
+Can Postinor 2 work after 4 days?

-While initial studies recommend taking Postinor 2 within a 72-hour window, it doesn’t mean it cannot work after that.
+While initial studies recommend taking Postinor 2 within a 72-hour window, it doesn’t mean it can't work after that.
 Postinor 2 can work after 4 days.
 In fact, Postinor 2 can prevent pregnancy for up to 5 days after sexual intercourse.